Green Mountain

-Green Mountain is a common name for "The Peak", the highest point on Ascension Island, which has gained some fame for claims that it is one of very few large-scale artificial forests.
+Green Mountain is a common name for "The Peak", the highest point and a stratovolcano on Ascension Island, which has gained some fame for claims that it is one of very few large-scale artificial forests.
+Green Mountain is ranked 38th by topographic isolation.

 History and vegetation

 Many early 19th-century accounts, including Charles Darwin's (July 1836), described the volcanic island as barren with very few plants, some of them endemic to the island, not to be found anywhere else.
 Scientists estimate the island's native vascular plants to be between 25 and 30 species, 10 of them endemic to Ascension.
 This impoverished flora is a consequence of the age of the island (only 1 million years old) and isolation (over 1500 km from any major landmass).
-Then, in 1843, the British plant collector Joseph Dalton Hooker visited the island with Sir James Clark Ross's Antarctica expedition.
+In 1843 the British plant collector, Joseph Dalton Hooker, visited the island with Sir James Clark Ross's Antarctica expedition.
 Hooker proposed a plan to plant the island with vegetation to attempt to increase rainfall and make life more bearable for the garrison that was stationed there.
-Crucially he saw the appointment of a farm superintendent as being the key to success.
+Crucially, he saw the appointment of a farm superintendent as being the key to success.

-From that time on many plants have been introduced and Hooker's plan can be seen from one angle as an overwhelming success.
+From that time on, many plants have been introduced, and Hooker's plan can be seen from one angle as an overwhelming success.
 An 1865 Admiralty report stated on the subject of Green Mountain that "(the island) now possesses thickets of 40 kinds of trees, besides numerous shrubs; through the spreading of vegetation, the water supply is now excellent".
 By the early 1900s many crops such as bananas and guavas were growing naturally.
-It is unlikely that this success led to an increase in rainfall, however, but increased capture of occult deposition (mist) by the greater amount of vegetation has probably resulted.
+It is unlikely that this success led to an increase in rainfall, however, but has probably resulted in increased capture of occult deposition (mist) by the greater amount of vegetation.

-The resulting cloud forest, is a mosaic of plants from a variety of habitats including woodland, grassland, and shrubland.
-The ecosystem that has emerged is interesting for its almost entirely artificial nature as a result of the interactions between the introduced species from a variety of disparate climates and locations.
+The resulting cloud forest is a mosaic of plants from a variety of habitats, including woodland, grassland, and shrubland.
+The ecosystem that has emerged is almost entirely artificial in nature as a result of the interactions between the introduced species from a variety of disparate climates and locations.
 The resulting ecosystem created by the British introductions has threatened several of the few endemic Ascension island species.
 Because of this, Green Mountain is now a national park where endemic species are actively conserved.